Zachary-Reyna89/Zachary.Reyna89/README.md

 ## Objective

 Dedicated and driven recent graduate from Fullstack Academy's Cyber Security Bootcamp, transitioning into the field of cybersecurity with a strong foundation in Linux, networking, and system administration.
-I am eager to apply my skills and knowledge in a professional setting, seeking a role as a Cyber Security Analyst or IT Help Desk Technician.
+I am eager to apply my skills and knowledge in a professional setting, seeking a role as a Cyber Security Analyst, SOC Analyst, or IT Help Desk Technician.
 With a passion for protecting digital assets and a commitment to continuous learning, I am prepared to contribute to a dynamic team and help safeguard organizational information.

 ## Projects